 State and Local Cybersecurity Grant Program Fact Sheet

-In Fiscal Year (FY) 2024, through the Infrastructure Investment and Jobs Act, the Department of Homeland Security (DHS) is providing $279.9 million to address cybersecurity risks and threats to information systems owned or operated by, or on behalf of, state, local, and territorial governments.
+In Fiscal Year (FY) 2025, the Department of Homeland Security (DHS) is providing $91.7 million to address cybersecurity risks and threats to information systems owned or operated by, or on behalf of, state, local, and territorial (SLT) governments.

 Overview

-The Cybersecurity and Infrastructure Security Agency (CISA) and Federal Emergency Management Agency (FEMA) are jointly managing the SLCGP.
-CISA will provide subject-matter expertise and determine allowable activities and FEMA will conduct eligibility reviews and administer the grant awards consistent with all applicable laws, regulations, and policies.
+The SLCGP is being jointly managed by the Cybersecurity and Infrastructure Security Agency (CISA) and the Federal Emergency Management Agency (FEMA).
+CISA will provide subject-matter expertise and determine allowable activities, and FEMA will conduct eligibility reviews and administer the grant awards consistent with all applicable laws, regulations, and policies.

 Goals and Objectives